[16/03/2026] ~~

-If there is more than one child (i.e. from a multiple pregnancy) neonatal leave is restricted to 12 weeks in total even if there is more than one new born child.
+Even if there is more than one new born child (i.e. from a multiple pregnancy) neonatal leave is restricted to 12 weeks in total.
 The leave must be used within 68 weeks of the first child’s birth.

 Eligibility for and Start of Neonatal Leave